Seneca-ICTOER/Intro2C/docs/A-Introduction/compilers.md

 ## Introduction

 We transform the program instructions and program data into the bits and bytes that a computer understands using a compiler.
-We write the instructions and provide the data in a programming language that the complier understands.
+We write the instructions and provide the data in a programming language that the compiler understands.

 Programming languages demand completeness and greater precision than human languages.
 The ultimate interpreter of any computer program is the hardware.
 Hardware cannot interpret intent or nuance, and we need to provide much more detail in our instructions than we do in casual conversations amongst ourselves.
 In this sense, programming is a more arduous task than writing a formal report that someone else will read.